 Have we not heard this over and over again ?

 Avoid passwords that are easy to guess, such as a series of numbers in numerical order, names of popular sports, and personal information like birth dates.
 Use passwords that are 12 or more characters and combine upper and lowercase letters, numbers, and special characters.

-In addition, it is recommended to change passwords every 45-60 days for admin accounts and every 3 months for non-admin users.
+Additionally, it is advised to update passwords for admin accounts every 45 to 60 days and for non-admin users every three months..
 Avoid common usernames such as “administrator” and “username” as well—these are easy prey for hackers.

 I still cannot believe the top most common passwords for the year 2017

 https://haveibeenpwned.com/ is a website which can advise you if your Email account has been compromised in any data breach.
 I would strongly recommend to check your email account on there.
 There have been LinkedIn Account breaches, Adobe Account breaches, iCloud and the list can go on.

 Cyber criminals rarely steal a victim’s password and phone at the same time, which is why this method is so effective.